tetragrade/frostbearer/locations/10 - Old Oren Fort.md

 							+ The letter is hastily scrawled, and marked with the [[13 - Korokin Village|Korokin]] cylinder seal (because they stole it from this guy).
 							+ This is an accurate account of how the [[13 - Korokin Village|Korokin]] princes acquired their staff, which they claim is a creation of their wise ancestor Korokin Koroki.
 							+ TODO where's the previous letter?
-						+ 1 Ring of Resizing (can shrink or grow, up to the 20-ft circumference, band stays proportional).
+						+ 1 Ring of Resizing (can shrink or grow, up to the 20-ft diameter, band stays proportional).
 		7. Rider's Fabulous Gallery.
 			+ Public.
 				+ Tiered Balcony Overlooking the Center.